cloudposse/docs/content/geodesic/module/usage/with-terraform.md

 terraform plan
 terraform apply
 ```

-The latest command will output id of terraform state bucket and dynamo DB table.
-Please copy that values because we need it for next steps.
+When `terraform apply` completes, it output the value of the terraform state bucket and DynamoDB table.
+Take note of these values because we will need them in the following steps.

 {{% include-code-block title="terraform apply" file="geodesic/module/usage/examples/terraform-apply-tfstate-backend.txt" %}}